 The KI-Camp does not just start on the actual day of the event, but will be created continuously and collaboratively as of January: We offer webinars and workshops in the run-up, which give the participants and selected experts and lightning talk speakers the opportunity to exchange and identify thematic priorities in order to ensure ideal discussion and networking modalities at the event.
 The final program of the KI-Camp will be published a few weeks before the event, confirmed speakers will be updated continuously.
 Information on the theme tracks can be found here.
 After the event, there will be opportunities to engage in follow-up webinars to share experiences, draw a conclusion and strengthen the community that has grown over time.

 Due to the current situation, the KI-Camp 2021 is planned as an event with a large, interactive online program.
-The participants have to pay their own travel and accommodation costs for optional events on site.
 Participation in the KI-Camp is free of charge for all participants.

 Any person under the age of 35 whose research, artistic or other professional activity has a clearly identifiable link to AI: Master students, PhD students, postdocs, artists* and (young) professionals.
 The application form as well as further information on participation can be found here.

 No!
 The aim is to realize a transdisciplinary convention, which is why we are very pleased to receive applications from various disciplines in the natural sciences, engineering, social sciences, the humanities and the arts - provided that the personal research or work focus has a recognizable reference to AI.